aleksandarLazic1998/ArrayBankistApp/README.md

       pin:333
 acc4: username:ss
       pin:444

-They can send money to each other, delete accounts, request a loan and all that is going to be saved in field
+They can send money to each other, delete accounts, request a loan and all that is going to be saved in field of movements.

-Languages: Vanilla JavaScript